DataMonki/_DataMonki.github.io/_posts/2018-05-15-preparing-for-the-future-is-your-career-you-future-proof.md

 What's also confusing is that many management gurus are talking about what companies should do but few are talking about what we as people should do and how we should educate ourselves and our children.

-I'm going to attempt to do that just this in this post, whoever it’s important to note that nobody can make accurate long-term predictions, but we can make educated guesses.
-One thing we all agree on is that the jobs of tomorrow will be impacted by AI.
-Armed with this knowledge we can now ponder how you and your children should or can prepare for.
+I'm going to attempt to do that just this in this post, however it’s important to note that nobody can make accurate long-term predictions, but we can do is make educated guesses.
+One thing I think we can all agree on is that the jobs of tomorrow will be impacted by AI.
+Armed with this knowledge we can now ponder about how you and your children should or can prepare for the coming of AI in the work place.
 Specifically what can you start implementing today?
 Well today computers can do some things better than humans like using TurboTax to file your taxes instead of doing it manually.
 Similarly AI can do some things better than humans can such as searching through billions of credit card transactions to catch fraudulent ones.
 On the other hand however humans are good at empathy and creativity.
-What i’m getting at here is that we just need to find the things that computers and AI systems cannot do and complement them to provide much higher value than what could have been done just by the system or just by humans.
+What I'm getting at here is that we just need to find the things that computers and AI systems cannot do and complement them  in order to provide much higher value than what can been done just by the system or just by humans alone.

 <img class="alignnone size-full wp-image-82" src="https://apragmatic.files.wordpress.com/2018/08/preparing-for-the-future-is-your-career-you-future-proof3.png" alt="Preparing For The Future is your career  you future proof3.png" />